-Unsecured Debt.
+Unsecured Debt

 The final category of assets and liabilities included in the model is unsecured debt.
-Unsecured debt includes debts on credit cards, debts for medical expenses, personal loan debts, and student loan debts.
-It would be expected that higher levels of unsecured debt would lower the likelihood of purchasing a home by making it more difficult for the household to meet mortgage underwriting requirements concerning debt-to-income ratios; however, it is also likely that those who purchase homes will have some amount of unsecured debt.
-Unsecured debt is included in the model in spline form, with knots at \$2,000, \$5,000, and \$10,000.
+Unsecured debt includes debts on credit cards, for medical expenses, personal loans, and student loans.
+It would be expected that higher levels of unsecured debt would lower the likelihood of purchasing a home by making it more difficult for the household to meet mortgage underwriting requirements concerning debt to income ratios.
+However, it is also likely that those who purchase homes will have some amount of unsecured debt.
+Unsecured debt is included in the model in spline form, with knots at \$2,000, \$5,000 and \$10,000.